automata-network/docs/docs/nftfair/users/faq.md

 ### **1. Can I start a Fairdrop activity to sell or give away NFTs from an existing contract?**

-Currently, this platform only supports NFT contracts that follow the ERC721 standard.
+Yes!
+Simply transfer the NFTs to a vault contract on NFTFair to begin setting up the activiy.
+Currently, NFTFair supports contracts that follow the ERC721 and ERC1155 standard.

 Drop us a message at [nftfair@ata.network](mailto:nftfair@ata.network) to get started with your own Fairdrop.